 In programming, everything is an ‘element.’
 From the text on the web page to the images, to the embedded video to the comment thread.
 Each piece is an element.
 If you’ve used a drag and drop site platform like WordPress or Wix, you’ve experienced working with Elements.

-What an API does is define individual elements and their roles in a universal manner.
-Doing so creates a consistent and easy to replicate style—making it easy to display varied information across different browsers and website experiences.
+What an API does is define individual elements and their roles universally.
+Doing so creates a consistent and easy to replicate style.
+Making it easy to display varied information across different browsers and website experiences.
 Elements are the basic pieces any website will build from; the API defines how these elements will look, interact, and react.

 Setting Communication Rules